Muscle Contraction – Muscles Ep 2

 • Ca2+ from the sarcoplasmic reticulum are needed to bind to troponin which pulls tropomyosin out of the actin-myosin binding site.
 They are also needed to activate ATP hydrolase.

-• Energy from ATP is needed for the movement of the globular myosin head, breaking the actin-myosin cross bridge, and active transport of Ca2+ back into the sarcoplasmic reticulum.
+• Energy from ATP is needed for resetting of the globular myosin head and active transport of Ca2+ back into the sarcoplasmic reticulum.
+Another very important role of ATP is breaking the actin-myosin cross bridges.

 • Actin slides over myosin to change the length of the sarcomere.
 The filaments themselves do not change length.